Sales and Delivery Conditions Homepage

 7) The current price list replaces all previous price lists which thereby lose their validity.
 It shall remain valid until replaced by a new price list.
 Sudden price changes are permissible in particular as a result of major changes in raw material world market prices.

-8.1) Invoices shall be paid within 30 days of the invoice date without discount.
-A 2% discount is allowed for payments within ten days.
+8.2) Invoices shall be paid within 30 days of the invoice date without discount.
 If payment by note has been agreed, the buyer shall be liable for bank and discount charges.

 9) We are entitled to cede receivables from goods and services for financing purposes.